Plathond-com-Organization/silentcow/src/pages/index.md

   If you are ready to tick cubing off your bucket list, then you are in the right place.
 mainpitch:
-  title: Why Silent Cow
+  title: Why The Silent Cow?
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Delivering a fine tuned method to solving a cube that’s fun for the young and teaches professionals how to break down and tackle the puzzles in their work life.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,